LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 https://logtalk.org/man/logtalk_tester.html

+The `logtalk_tester.ps1` PowerShell script timeout option requires that Git for Windows is also installed as it requires the GNU timeout command bundled with it.

 In alternative to using the `logtalk_tester.ps1` PowerShell script, the Bash shell version of the automation script can also be used in Windows operating-systems with selected backends by using the Bash shell included